Model APIs

 >>> submodel = extract_submodel(mlmodel, outputs)

-ML Program:
+ML program:

 >>> from coremltools.converters.mil.debugging_utils import extract_submodel